Scottish Welfare Fund - Self Isolation Support Grant

 - have tested positive for coronavirus, or

-- have recently been in close contact with someone who has tested positive, or
+- have recently been in close contact with someone who has tested positive or been identified as a secondary contact, or

 - from 7 December 2020 are the identified appropriate parent or primary carer of a child under 16 who has been required by the Test and Protect Service (or equivalent service across the UK), local public health director or a local Incident Management Team notification to self-isolate; or